Imagine spending countless hours crafting a marketing plan only to find potential customers leaving your site without clicking on your CTA button.

 6. Use fewer words

-When it comes to text in CTA buttons, “less is more” is the rule of thumb.
-There’s a reason the words “Just Do It” are iconic.
-They aren’t just simple, powerful, and memorable; they have a visual impact that conveys confidence and authority.
+Less is more for CTA buttons text.
+The words “Just Do It” are iconic are iconic for a reason.
+They aren't just simple, powerful, and memorable; they have a visual impact that conveys confidence and authority.

 Besides, making users read a lot of text only adds to their cognitive load as they interact with your webpage.
 Remember, you have your website visitors’ attention only for a limited time.
-Don’t ramble on; use action phrases like “buy now,” “book now,” or “shop now.”
+Don’t ramble, but use action phrases like “buy now,” “book now,” or “shop now.”

 Lyft has a couple of great CTA button examples.
 The start contast in color helps to distinguish the two actions, but they also made the copy work really well in both cases with two distinct actions “apply” and "sign up".